 Gunyama is an Aboriginal word meaning “wind from the southwest” which is reflective of the microclimate of the area.
 This environmental aerodynamic is another key influence on the projects goal to ensuring that the elements of earth, air and water are all integrated seamlessly into the artistry and sustainability of the design.

 The second, which houses the Arts Hub, has a green roof incorporating and reintroducing local indigenous plant species to the area to attract native birds and insects.
-It’s ceiling is of local timber, reinforcing the element of the boomerang in the interior.
+The ceiling is constructed with local timber, reinforcing the element of the boomerang in the interior.

 Storm water from both boomerangs will be captured and harvested for landscape irrigation and sewage systems.